HG-Qin/GMPNP-COMSOL/README.md

 ### PART C: GMPNP for Au 10mM HClO4 + 10mM MClO4 (cation identity effect on HER)

-follow the step in PART A, but use the corresponding parameters, equation, mesh under the folder "Au_cation_identity"
+follow the step in PART A, but use the corresponding parameters, variables, equations, mesh under the folder "Au_cation_identity"

 - change the name of the dependent variable cLi to corresponding name (cNa, cK, cCs)